LoraV/LoraV.github.io/_posts/2019-04-19-stage-directions.markdown

 YOU: Hello?
 Is anybody home?

 *In your naivete, you walk center stage past the staircase, failing utterly to check the room and opening yourself up to attacks from all sides.
-Hooded Figure 1, carrying a scythe, silently walks down the stairs, unnoticed by you, who are far to unobservant to pick up on such things.*
+Hooded Figure 1, carrying a scythe, silently walks down the stairs, unnoticed by you, who are far too unobservant to pick up on such things.*

 YOU: I was driving past the house when I thought I heard a scream.
 Is everybody okay?